-- 13.1 A data breach may take many different forms, for example: - 13.1.1 loss or theft of information or equipment on which personal data is stored; - 13.1.2 unauthorised access to or use of personal data either by a member of staff or third party; - 13.1.3 loss of personal data resulting from an equipment or systems (including hardware and software) failure; - 13.1.4 human error, such as accidental deletion or alteration of personal data; - 13.1.5 unforeseen circumstances, such as a fire or flood; - 13.1.6 deliberate attacks on our IT systems, such as hacking, viruses or phishing scams; and - 13.1.7 "blagging" offences, where personal data is obtained by deceiving our organisation. - 13.2 We will: - 13.2.1 make the required report of a data breach to the Information Commissioner's Office without undue delay and, where possible, within 72 hours of becoming aware of it, if it is likely to result in a risk to the rights and freedoms of data subjects; and - 13.2.2 notify the affected data subjects if a data breach is likely to result in a high risk to their rights and freedoms and where notification is required by law. - 13.2.3 The DPO must be notified immediately as soon as staff become aware of a data breach.
+- 13.1 A data breach may take many different forms, for example: - 13.1.1 loss or theft of information or equipment on which personal data is stored; - 13.1.2 unauthorised access to or use of personal data either by a member of staff or third party; - 13.1.3 loss of personal data resulting from an equipment or systems (including hardware and software) failure; - 13.1.4 human error, such as accidental deletion or alteration of personal data; - 13.1.5 unforeseen circumstances, such as a fire or flood; - 13.1.6 deliberate attacks on our IT systems, such as hacking, viruses or phishing scams; and - 13.1.7 "blagging" offences, where personal data is obtained by deceiving our organisation.

+13.2 We will:

+- 13.2.1 make the required report of a data breach to the Information Commissioner's Office without undue delay and, where possible, within 72 hours of becoming aware of it, if it is likely to result in a risk to the rights and freedoms of data subjects; and - 13.2.2 notify the affected data subjects if a data breach is likely to result in a high risk to their rights and freedoms and where notification is required by law. - 13.2.3 The Corporate Services and HR Manager must be notified immediately as soon as staff become aware of a data breach.
+The Corporate Services and HR Manager will then liaise with the DPO on the matter.
 Staff should not attempt to investigate the matter themselves.